Sales Tax FAQ

-The only way to opt out of the sales tax charge is to qualify as a tax-exempt entity under your Nexus state’s rules.
-In order to qualify, you will need to provide documentation from the state that verifies your tax-exempt status.
+The only way to opt out of the sales tax charge is to qualify as a tax-exempt entity or qualified reseller under your Nexus state’s rules.
+In order to qualify, you will need to provide documentation from the state that verifies your tax-exempt or reseller status.
 This documentation will need to be kept up-to-date as each certificate expires.

 Why is Ntirety beginning to collect sales tax?
 Why didn’t you collect sales tax before?

 In response to the June 21, 2018 US Supreme Court ruling South Dakota v.
 Wayfair, Inc., it is now necessary to collect the applicable sales tax for goods and services that are delivered into any tax jurisdiction.
 Additionally, a policy change on the part of Ntirety dictates that because the goods and services are being delivered to your Nexus location rather than being provided through our physical and/or incorporation location, the logic around how the sales taxes are applied has changed.
 These changes are being implemented at this specific time because we are in the process of integrating the legacy Hostway and HOSTING operations, making this an efficient and appropriate time to apply this new functionality.
 Please note that customers in certain jurisdictions may have previously been charged use taxes, but these are different from the new sales tax charge.

 Your tax liability will be dictated by your Nexus location.
 In most cases, you will be paying the same sales tax you would as if you were purchasing goods and services physically at your location.
 There may be some adjustments in the actual tax liabilities for specific types of goods and services and how they are delivered.
 We are using the Avalara AvaTax service to provide a completely up-to-date view into the intricacies of the various tax jurisdictions and their associated rules.

 Will I have to pay any historical sales tax burden for invoices prior to this implementation?